-Application Packages will be considered only if they are postmarked on or before: October 10, 2017.
+Application Packages will be considered only if they are postmarked on or before October 10, 2017.

-The nonrefundable processing fee is incurred immediately upon receipt of any application materials by ABPM, regardless of eligibility outcome.
-The remainder of the filing fee will be refunded if the Applicant: (a) does not meet the eligibility requirements, (b) does not submit the requisite information to constitute an Application Package by the applicable deadline, or (c) requests, in writing, to have their application withdrawn from consideration for the Certification Examination process.
+The nonrefundable processing fee is incurred immediately upon receipt of any the application materials by ABPM, regardless of eligibility outcome.
+The remainder of the filing fee will be refunded if the Applicant: (a) does not meet the eligibility requirements, (b) does not submit the requisite information to constitute an Application Package complete, accurate, legible and unambiguous application in a timely fashion by the applicable deadline, or (c) requests, in writing, to have their application Examination process.